-The memory consumption inflicted by both write\concurrency and read\concurrency is a constant overhead per table for set, bag and duplicate\bag.
-For ordered\set the memory overhead depends on the number of inserted objects and the amount of actual detected concurrency in runtime.
-The memory overhead can be especially large when both options are combined.
+The memory consumption inflicted by both write\concurrency and read\concurrency is a constant overhead per table for set, bag and duplicate\bag when the true alternative for the write\concurrency option is not used.
+For all tables with the auto alternative and ordered\set tables with true alternative the memory overhead depends on the amount of actual detected concurrency during runtime.
+The memory overhead can be especially large when both write\concurrency and read\concurrency are combined.